Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Experiments

 { \bf 3D-OVS dataset.} \figref{fig:3dovs_qualitative} shows the qualitative results on 3D-OVS dataset.
 Our method creates more consistent language embeddings with crisp object boundaries.
 Furthermore, our method's retrieval results are less noisy and preserve the complete structure of each queried object,~\ie, the lawn is accurately retrieved with query ``green lawn".

 { \bf Replica dataset.} \figref{fig:replica_qualitative} visualizes the queried points for a scene in the Replica dataset given the query ``cloth''.
-We observe that LangSplat and GaussianGrouping failed to retrieve the correct object, and OpenGaussian only retrieves part of the cloth with noisy points from other objects.
+We observe that LangSplat-m and GaussianGrouping-m failed to retrieve the correct object, and OpenGaussian only retrieves part of the cloth with noisy points from other objects.
 Overall, our method retrieved a more complete and clearer object, which is consistent with the quantitative result.